nchris5/diffparc-smk_piriform/README.md

 3. piriform diffusion parcellation with spectral_clustering in template space on concatenated subjects and creation of Gephi input nodes/edges tables: via ```snakemake --profile cc-slurm --until create_gephi_input_nodes_and_edge_tables```
 4. probtrackx2_gpu run again on each cluster to generate visualizations of each cluster's connectivity: via ```snakemake --profile cc-slurm --until vote_tractmap_template```

-Be sure to run ```snakemake --profile cc-slurm --until <iteration name previously run> -np``` after running each iteration to ensure that all outputs were sucessfully created, before moving on to the next iteration.
+After running each iteration, run ```snakemake --profile cc-slurm --until <iteration name previously run> -np``` to ensure that all jobs completed and all outputs were sucessfully created before moving on to the next iteration.